 Blocking YouTube at Home

 YouTube has many educational videos and teachers use it regularly for instruction.
 Many of the video resources used for instruction are housed on YouTube, even when the resources have disguised the link back to YouTube.
 Blocking YouTube will prevent your child from accessing these resources, completing homework, and learning.
 Many things can be both entertaining and educational.
 While teachers work with students about appropriate and responsible use of tools like YouTube, the District also encourages parents to help guide their children in exploring this aspect of technology, as navigating such sites is becoming a necessary skill for their future.
 The District's position is that restricting access to YouTube should only be used temporarily with the goal of getting students back to managing it without restrictions and balancing their use of the tool for entertainment with the need to complete homework in a timely manner.
-To block YouTube you will need to deny access to the following three sites:
+To block YouTube you will need to deny access to the following five sites: